 Intrigued as I was by these beautiful photos of a sparking white hill town and its ghostly yet compelling old town called the Sassi, I looked to find more information about this little jewel in the deep south of Italy that most people have never heard of.

 As I researched Matera I discovered a book called Christo si e Fermata a Eboli by a writer named Carlo Levi (1902-1975).
-In his book, Levi provides a rich narrative on Matera and the nearby hill town of Aliano.
-Happily it had been translated into English and is called Christ Stopped at Eboli.
+In his book, Levi provides a rich narrative of Matera and the nearby hill town of Aliano.
+Happily, it had been translated into English and is called Christ Stopped at Eboli.

-Going further south, Italy changes from bustling big cities surrounded by rolling Tuscan landscape and uniquely shaped pine trees to a sharper and wilder environment, a study in contrasts.
+You really need a car to explore as going further south, Italy changes from bustling big cities surrounded by rolling Tuscan like landscapes and uniquely shaped pine trees to a sharper and wilder environment, a study in contrasts and where public transport is not that good.

 On one side you have long stretches of impossibly blue Mediterranean Sea reaching out to the horizon.
 On the other side dramatic and jutting mountains and cliffs where tiny medieval hill towns cling to the ridges by their toenails looking like mushrooms clustered on a tree trunk.